Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Specials/Simulaters/Neurongrouper/02_ExampleDoc.md

 ##Example

-Do a simple rate model of disconnected units
+Do a simple network of disconnected LIF neurons